Recycling in our stores: It’s never been easier to do your part

 Seems too good to be true?
 Well, it’s not!

 Many of your best-loved beauty and lifestyle brands are already breaking ground in this space.
-From the plastic-reduction promises being made by our friends at LUSH, to coffee capsule collecting at Nespresso, giving back to M.A.C, and incentives at Sheridan, we’re spilling the tea on the eco-friendly initiatives that are already in motion at some of your favourite stores.
+From the plastic-reduction promises being made by our friends at LUSH, giving back to M.A.C, and incentives at Sheridan, we’re spilling the tea on the eco-friendly initiatives that are already in motion at some of your favourite stores.

 Return, recycle, renew with Sheridan